nus-cs2103-AY2223S2/tp/docs/team/arkarsg.md

       * Added tabbed views for different data
   * New feature: `TabCommand` that allows users to switch between tabs
     * Justification: Like most applications, users can use `CTRL + TAB` or `ARROW KEYS` to cycle through area of focus.
 This added feature allow users to skip tabs while using a verbose command.
 This also further optimises the product for CLI use.
     *  Highlight: Used the `Observer / Observable` pattern with JavaFX `SimpleIntegerProperty` to listen to changes in the selected tab index.
-This decouples `TabCommand` in `Logic` from `Ui`.
+This decouples `TabCommand` in `Logic` from `Ui` and enforces Law of Demeter.
 Some commands such as `list`/`find` also snaps to relevant tab for better user experience.

 * **Review / Peer Help**
   * Helped teammates with debugging and test cases